davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 #### Grading

 ```
-Files submitted not in plain-text format will be returned without a grade.
+Files not submitted in plain-text format will be returned without a grade.
+(Do not submit your queries in a Word or PDF file!)

 [15pt] Completion of the queries Q1 - Q3.
-Each query is of equal value (5pts each)
+(5pts each)
-[50pt] Completion of remaining problems.
-Each problem is of equal value (10pts each)
+[50pt] Completion of queries Q4 - Q8.
+(10pts each)

 Total: 65pts
 ```